gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 ##  Stream Usage {#Stream-Usage}

-   All DTLS messages of the Handshake, Alert, or ChangeCipherSpec protocol (DTLS 1.2 only) MUST be transported on stream 0 with unlimited reliability and with the ordered delivery feature.
+   All DTLS Handshake, Alert, or ChangeCipherSpec (DTLS 1.2 only) messages MUST be transported on stream 0 with unlimited reliability and with the ordered delivery feature.

    DTLS messages of the record protocol SHOULD use multiple streams other than stream 0; they MAY use stream 0 for everything if they